Chart Color Schemes

 Educational attainment in Stockton aligns closely with national averages, showing typical qualification patterns and performance metrics

-Stockton's educational qualifications lag behind regional benchmarks as of 2021, with 23.1% of residents aged 15+ holding university degrees compared to the NSW average of 32.2%.
-This disparity indicates potential for educational development and skill enhancement in Stockton.
-Bachelor degrees are most common at 15.1%, followed by postgraduate qualifications at 5.0% and graduate diplomas at 3.0%.
-Vocational credentials are prominent, with 40.1% of residents aged 15+ holding such qualifications - advanced diplomas at 11.4% and certificates at 28.7%.
+Stockton's residents aged 15 and above have a university degree attainment rate of 23.1%, compared to the regional benchmark of 32.2% in New South Wales as of the latest available data.
+This disparity indicates potential for educational development and skills enhancement in Stockton.
+Bachelor degrees are most prevalent at 15.1%, followed by postgraduate qualifications (5.0%) and graduate diplomas (3.0%).
+Vocational credentials, including advanced diplomas (11.4%) and certificates (28.7%), are held by 40.1% of residents aged 15 and above.

-Educational participation is high, with 26.1% of residents currently enrolled in formal education as of the 2021 census.
-This includes 9.3% in primary education, 7.1% in secondary education, and 4.1% pursuing tertiary education.
+Educational participation is notably high in Stockton, with 26.1% of residents currently enrolled in formal education.
+This includes 9.3% in primary education, 7.1% in secondary education, and 4.1% pursuing tertiary education as of the latest available data.

 Frequently Asked Questions - Education